LET ME DANCE

 20/11/2017

-LET ME DANCE (2017) is a non-narrative aesthetic short film, filmed in the style of a music video that presents the issue of misogyny and ordinary sexism through the dances of shackled women, accompanied by excerpts from the declaration of human rights read by Eleanor Roosevelt in 1948.
-Directed by Laure Gervais and produced by SisterArt non-profit organisation.
+Screendance experimental arthouse short movie, that presents the issue of misogyny and ordinary sexism through the dances of shackled European women, accompanied by excerpts from the declaration of human rights read by Eleanor Roosevelt in 1948.

-SisterArt deals with the cold violence to which women are subjected in their daily lives through six portraits.
+The film deals with the cold violence to which women are subjected in their daily lives through six portraits.
 They improvise a dance constrained by a gesture that symbolizes the emotional shackles they feel.
 Cold violence is existential suffering, more or less great, little or not visible but felt on a daily basis and which contains a sexist character.

-• Production SisterArt non-profit organisation
+• PRODUCER SisterArt non-profit organisation

-• Author Laure Gervais
+• DIRECTOR Laure Gervais

-• Images Lucas Ruyssen
+• IMAGES Lucas Ruyssen

-• Editing Nicholas Blasband
+• EDITOR Nicholas Blasband

-• Original soundtrack Frédéric Bourton
+• SOUND DESIGN Frédéric Bourton

-• Length: 9:30 minutes
+• LENGTH 9:30 minutes

-• Creation: November 2017
+• DATE November 2017

 • Voice over : English / Subtitles : French